See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

-(ii) StaR enhances grounding ability.
-It consistently improves P-AMR across all three agents, with the notable improvements of \textbf{10.85\%} for OS-Atlas-7B.
-Although P-TMR, which reflects the type prediction accuracy of \texttt{CLICK} for positive instructions, exhibits a slight decrease, the improvements in more comprehensive P-AMR demonstrate the optimized ability of grounding of StaR-enhanced agents.
+(\romannumeral 2) StaR enhances grounding ability.
+It consistently improves P-AMR across all agents, likely due to training on toggle clicks that strengthen toggle recognition.
+Although P-TMR drops slightly, the improvements in the more comprehensive P-AMR reflect improved grounding accuracy.

-(iii) StaR improves negative-instruction accuracy.
-It significantly improves N-AMR compared to zero-shot baselines.
-Notably, OS-Atlas-7B, which has the worst performance in zero-shot setting, achieves an improvement of \textbf{60.68\%} in N-AMR with StaR, while UI-TARS-7B achieves an improvement of \textbf{52.17\%}.
-With StaR, N-AMR reaches near or above 90\%, demonstrating that StaR effectively improves agents to precisely perceive and analyze states for negative instructions, addressing the bottleneck identified in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark}.

-(iv) StaR mitigates false positives.
-Compared to the zero-shot baselines that exhibit strong bias towards erroneously changing the toggle state for negative instructions, StaR significantly reduces both N-FPTR and N-FPR.
-This indicates that StaR effectively mitigates false positives, leading to more accurate execution of toggle control instructions.
-Regarding P-FNR, although the StaR-enhanced agents exhibit a slight increase, it remains within an acceptable range, indicating that StaR does not significantly increase false negatives.
+(\romannumeral 3) StaR improves negative-instruction accuracy and reduces false positives.
+With StaR training, N-AMR increases substantially, with OS-Atlas-7B and UI-TARS-7B improving \textbf{60.68\%} and \textbf{56.57\%}, respectively.
+StaR also reduces N-FPTR and N-FPR, effectively mitigating false positive toggling.
+The slight increase in P-FNR remains acceptable, indicating no notable rise in false negatives.